A7GPS0-zz/guess-the-number/README.md

 # GUESS THE NUMBER

+Compiled with: gcc
+Compiler flag: -o
+Example: gcc guess-the-number -o Guess.exe

-Windows console based game.
+Windows console based game
 You have to guess a random number which will be created on a seed you can enter